 Crane Rental Prices

-Crane rental costs vary based on many factors, so the only way to get an accurate price is to request a quote from a quality vendor.
-Because there are thousands of models of cranes with different features and specifications, there is no simple answer about how much it costs to rent a crane.
-Nonetheless, it helps to have some idea of rental costs.
+Crane rental costs depend on many factors, so requesting a quote from a quality vendor returns the most accurate price.
+Because each model has unique features and specifications, there is no simple answer to how much it costs to rent a crane.
+Nonetheless, it helps to know the range of rental costs.
 Generally speaking, small mobile cranes cost around $200 per day to rent and large operated cranes cost closer to $1,000 per day, while large tower cranes can cost around $15,000 to rent for a month.

-Besides the rental cost, make sure you consider additional costs that may be involved:
+Besides the rental price, make sure you consider additional costs that may be involved:

-- Permits: Often, cranes require permits to operate, so check with your local jurisdiction to understand the costs and paperwork involved.
+- Permits: Cranes require permits to operate, so check your local jurisdiction for the fees and paperwork involved.

-- Qualified personnel: All cranes require qualified operators, riggers and signal persons, which are necessary for safe lifting.
+- Qualified personnel: All cranes require certified operators, riggers and signal persons to ensure safe lifting.

 Factors That Affect Rental Cost

-A number of factors go into the final rental cost for a crane, and understanding them will help you make a good decision for your particular needs.
+Other details can influence a crane’s total price, and understanding them will help you make the best decision for your particular needs.

-These are the most important factors in determining the cost to rent a crane:
+These are the main factors in determining the cost to rent a crane:

-- Type of crane: Depending on the type of crane you rent, costs will range from hundreds to tens of thousands of dollars.
-Small carry-deck cranes will be inexpensive, whereas operated cranes or tower cranes will cost much more.
+- Type of crane: Depending on the model you rent, costs will range from hundreds to tens of thousands of dollars.
+Small carry deck cranes are inexpensive, whereas operated cranes or tower cranes cost much more.

-- Lifting capacity: The more that a crane can lift, the more expensive it will be.
-Some of the largest mobile cranes can lift more than 1,000 tons.
+- Lifting capacity: The more a crane can lift, the more it will cost.
+Some of the largest mobile cranes haul more than 1,000 tons.

-- Duration of rental: While it is always more expensive to rent a crane for a longer period of time, the cost per day drops dramatically when you rent a crane on a weekly or monthly basis.
+- Duration of rental: While it is usually more expensive to rent a crane for extended periods, some renters offer discounts when you rent on a weekly or monthly basis.

-- Current demand: During construction booms, cranes are in high demand, and costs can rise significantly.
+- Current demand: During construction booms, high demand drives prices up.

-Considering all of these factors will help you better understand what you’re looking at when you request a quote for a crane rental.
+Considering these factors will help you better understand the total price when requesting a quote.

 Advantages of Renting a Crane

-Though purchasing a crane can be a good long-term investment for some companies, most people are better off renting a crane for a number of reasons.
+Though purchasing a crane can be a reliable long-term investment for some companies, most teams are better off renting for many reasons.

-- High capital investment: Purchasing a crane involves significant capital — from tens of thousands of dollars for smaller cranes to millions of dollars for larger cranes — which many companies can’t afford.
+- Less capital investment: Purchasing a crane takes significant capital — from tens of thousands of dollars for smaller cranes to millions for larger cranes — which many companies can’t afford.
 Renting a crane saves money without lowering productivity.

-- Transportation and storage costs: When purchasing a crane, you must consider how you will transport it to the job site and store it when it isn’t being used, both of which incur additional costs.
+- Transportation and storage costs: Transporting a crane to your job site and storing it when the equipment isn’t in use can incur additional charges.

-- Maintenance costs: If you buy a crane, you will be responsible for performing regular maintenance to ensure safe operation.
+- Maintenance costs: If you buy a crane, you’re responsible for regular maintenance to ensure safe operation.

 - Less flexibility: When you buy a crane, you are limited to its specifications and capabilities.

-- Depreciation costs: A crane loses value over time just like other assets, and this cuts into the value of your investment.
+- Depreciation costs: A crane loses value over time like other assets, decreasing the value of your investment.

-By contrast, crane rental offers flexible pricing, short-term savings and no depreciation costs.
-Additionally, you can rent a different crane for each job so that you’re not stuck with a single model that isn’t ideal for future situations.
-Finally, crane rental means that you won’t have to perform maintenance on your own crane or store it when it isn’t being used, which saves you money over time.
+By contrast, crane rentals offer flexible pricing, short-term savings and no depreciation costs.
+Additionally, since you can rent a different crane for each job, you’re not stuck with a single model that isn’t ideal for future situations.
+Finally, renting means you won’t have to perform maintenance on your crane or store it between projects, saving you money over time.

 When you’re ready to start your next job, using an online rental network is the easiest way to rent a crane.
-For detailed pricing information, request a quote for the crane you need to get your job done.
-Renting a managed and operated crane is an excellent option to consider—these hourly, daily, weekly, or monthly rentals include qualified personnel to operate the crane.
+Request a quote on the crane you need for detailed pricing information.
+Renting a managed and operated crane is an excellent option to consider — these hourly, daily, weekly or monthly rentals include qualified personnel to operate the crane.